eecs110/fall2020/pages/_lectures/draft/18tutorial.md

 ---

 ## Background
-In this week's tutorial, you will be getting a preview of [Project 2](../assignments/p2).
+In this week's lab, you will be getting a preview of [Project 2](../assignments/p2).
 This includes:

 1. Installing some python dependencies using PIP
 2. Updating your `apis/authentication.py` file so that it uses the course API master token